SageOx

 $

-ox init adds a hook to your CLAUDE.md that runs ox agent prime at session start.
+ox init configures Claude Code to run ox agent prime at session start.
 That's the entire setup.

 Start Claude Code as normal.
 SageOx injects your Team Context automatically.